Painting a China Cabinet with Wise Owl One Hour Enamel

 Then I sanded the KwikWood down and scuff sanded the whole cabinet to help the paint stick to it better.
 Learn more about sanding before painting furniture here.

 I hate taping off cabinets like this… but I was pretty sure I wasn’t going to have enough paint for in here.
-Learn more about how to prevent overspray when painting furniture here.
+Learn more about how to prevent overspray when painting furniture here so you don’t waste any paint on unwanted surfaces.

 Priming Outside of Cabinet with Black Aqua Lock Primer